fredstrey/HFSM-Agent/README.md

-# Fred.AI - RAG Agent with ReAct
+# Finance.AI - RAG Agent with ReAct

 RAG (Retrieval-Augmented Generation) system specialized in finance and economics, featuring a ReAct agent for iterative reasoning and action.

 ## 🎯 Features

-- **RAG Agent V2**: Semantic search in financial documents
+- **ReactAgent Framework**: Generic, reusable agent framework with explicit reasoning
+- **RAG Agent V3**: Specialized implementation for finance using the new framework
-- **ReAct Agent**: Reasoning and action loop with up to 3 iterations
+- **ReAct Loop**: Explicit "Observe-Reason-Act" loop with up to 3 iterations
+- **Smart Validation**: Analysis step after each tool call to verify if the query was fully answered
-- **Financial Tools**: Stock prices, comparison, document search
+- **Financial Tools**: Semantic search, real-time stock prices (Yahoo Finance), and comparison
-- **Intelligent Validation**: Verifies if responses are relevant to the domain
-- **Response Synthesis**: Combines multiple iterations without redundancy
+- **Local PDF Processing**: Endpoint to process PDFs locally using **Docling**, preserving layout and semantics
+- **Decoupled Architecture**: Clean separation between generic agent logic and domain-specific tools

 ## 🏗️ Architecture